 The CRM software you use in your business dealings may come in handy for your personal life as well.
 Known as personal CRM, you can stay in better contact with your friends and family, remember events that may have otherwise slipped your mind, and manage your calendar for less stress.

-The five personal CRM solutions we recommended are perfect for better harnessing all aspects of your busy life!
+The five CRM solutions we recommended are perfect for better harnessing all aspects of your busy life!